coleenquadros/configuration/README.md

 To request the creation of a new project, submit a PR adding the new project under the desired group [here](/data/dependencies/gitlab/gitlab.yml).
 The project will be created on merge.

+You will also need to add the repository information to the `codeComponents` section in your app file.

 To get access to the project, if required, contact the App SRE team.